h-parekh/QA_tests/README.md

 VERSION_NUMBER=v2017.2
 ```

 RELEASE_NUMBER: This toggle is only used for contentful_testing.
-When testing contentful, you must provide a release number to define the stack of deployed VERSION_NUMBERS.
+When testing contentful, you must provide a release number to define the stack of deployed VERSION_NUMBER(s).
 ```console
 RELEASE_NUMBER=r20170922
 ```